ST. CROIX INSIGHTS

 Transitioning to living off mailbox money (living off your investments for the rest of your life) is an attractive idea, but retiring is not as simple as having enough money saved up and walking away.
-People on the verge of retirement are often afraid of moving away from the comfort of a paycheck every two weeks and living entirely off a set income.
+Many people approaching retirement find themselves apprehensive about departing from the security of a regular paycheck and relying solely on a fixed income.

-It sounds easy in theory—after all, if you’ve been doing your financial planning homework, you know exactly how much money you need to retire.
-But even so, living off your investments can be a scary proposition.
-When it comes time to make the leap, feeling overwhelmed and uncertain is an understandable reaction.
+When the time comes to make the leap, feeling overwhelmed and uncertain is an understandable reaction.
 It’s true: living on a fixed income has its challenges.
 What’s more, when you make that transition, there is usually no going back.
 You have to get it right the first time.